MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

       def function_with_types_in_docstring(param1, param2):
-          """Example function with types documented in the docstring.
+          r"""Example function with types documented in the docstring.

           `PEP 484`_ type annotations are supported.
 If attribute, parameter, and return types are annotated according to `PEP 484`_, they do not need to be